AND YOU THOUGHT YOUR TAXES WERE GOING TOWARDS ACADEMIC EDUCATION?

 pawns in the hands of the state/business community, McLemore refers to the foreword to Alexander Frazier’s book Adventuring, Mastering, Associating: New Strategies for Teaching Children (Association for Supervision and Curriculum Development: Washington, D.C., 1976), written by Delmo Della-Dora, president of ASCD (1975–1976), which said, “This work represents Alexander Frazier’s attempt to describe what he calls an equal rights curriculum for all children.”
 On page 83 Frazier said, “Our goal is the removal of inequality among children who have been undertaught, overtaught, mistaught, or not taught some things at all.”
 On page 15 he said, “Jefferson saw the public school as an agency for finding talent to serve the state.
 In the same way, the school could recruit for the business and industrial establishment.”

-Excerpt from my book the deliberate dumbing down of america, pages 287-288:
+the deliberate dumbing down of america, pages 287-288: